mosra/m.css/doc/documentation/doxygen.rst

 -   Proper scoping for friend and related functions/classes/variables etc.
     Doxygen doesn't provide any namespace scoping for these and at the moment I have no way to deduct that information.
+-   APIs listed in file documentation pages lose all namespace information (and when it appears in search, it's prefixed with the file name instead of the namespace).
+This is due to several bugs on Doxygen side, which still need to be patched (or worked around).

 `Configuration`_
 ================